How to screen within "top" Industries

 Marco Salerno

-Written by Marco SalernoLast update 11 months ago
+Written by Marco SalernoLast update 1 year ago

 It is often desirable to screen from stocks from the best (or worst) Industry classification which can be either Sector, SubSector, Industry or SubIndustry.
 However, since P123 syntax is mostly geared for screening and ranking stocks, some "tricks" are required to rank at the Industry classification levels, meaning ranking industries relative to each other.